IgniteUI/igniteui-docfx/kr/components/themes/typography.md

 ```

 ### Custom Type Styles
-The `igx-type-style` mixin can be used to retrieve the style rules for a scale category from a specific type scale.
+The `type-style` mixin can be used to retrieve the style rules for a scale category from a specific type scale.
 Furthermore, it allows you to add additional style rules.

 ```scss
 .my-fancy-h1 {